aceeric/ociregistry/docs/docs/load-testing.md

 ## Summary

 The load test is an artificial effort to max out concurrency.
-The test set is a 1,500 small images.
+The test set consists of 1,500 small images.
 Pulling any one of these images produces a roughly 9K tarball that can be pulled from cache in 7.5 milliseconds:

 ```
 $ imgpull localhost:8888/ubuntu.me:5000/a3xuzdp7kd-pmwvzztrob-0010:v339.283 deleteme.tar --scheme http